 By focusing on customers and their unmet needs, Design Thinking helps organizations be more innovative, create higher demand, and bring their products and services to market faster.
 Today, many universities and programs teach design thinking, most notably the Design School (D School) at Stanford University.
 Many of these programs base their methodologies in ethnography, qualitative research, various brainstorming techniques, and the Lean Start-up movement.

 Design Thinking has been adopted by many organizations focused on developing human-centered approaches to new products, processes, customer experiences, and business models.
 Some of these organizations have adapted design thinking into “toolkits” such at Intuit’s Design for Delight toolkit, Adobe’s Kickbox toolkit, and the California State Automobile Association’s Innovation Toolkit.
 These toolkits usually contain processes and templates for interviewing and observing customers, brainstorming, rapid prototyping, business model design, and other related tools

-upBOARD's Online Design Thinking Tools & Templates
+upBOARD's Online Design Thinking Software Tools & Templates

-Unlike most traditional Design Thinking templates in MS Word, Excel, or PowerPoint, upBOARD’s online Design Thinking tools allow any team or organization to instantly begin collaborating with our complete templates and input forms.
+Unlike most traditional Design Thinking templates in MS Word, Excel, or PowerPoint, upBOARD’s online Design Thinking software tools allow any team or organization to instantly begin collaborating with our complete templates and input forms.
 Our digital platform goes far beyond other software tools by including progress dashboards, data integration from existing documents or other software, elegant intuitive designs, and full access on any desktop or mobile device.